-B. The following are prohibited on the school bus:

-- 1. Bullying, including pushing, shoving, calling names, or harassment, such as sexual gestures and aggressive behavior.
+- B. The following are prohibited on the school bus: - 1.
+Bullying, including pushing, shoving, calling names, or harassment, such as sexual gestures and aggressive behavior.
 Behavior on the bus should not make any student feel uncomfortable or unsafe. - 2.
 Gum chewing, eating, drinking or tobacco products. - 3.
 Animals or pets; including animal cages, unless approved service animals. - 4.
 Small objects or toys that are loose and that could get underfoot and cause passengers to trip or fall.
 Examples: toys, such as laser lights, toy guns or weapons, air guns, paintball guns, BB guns, water guns, flashing lights, reflective surfaces, including noise makers and party poppers. - 5.
 Band instruments, projects, athletic equipment, and other objects will need to be held in the student's lap.
 Other arrangements will need to be made if, band instruments, projects, athletic equipment, and larger items cannot be held by the student.
 Large objects can become dangerous projectiles on the bus and interfere with driver's visibility. - 6.
 All athletic equipment needs to be in a backpack, book bag, or an athletic bag.
-Examples, skate board, baseball glove, baseball bat, baseball, basketball, pool stick, tennis racket, tennis ball, etc. - Glass bottles or containers and fragile items.
-Aerosol cans such as deodorant, hairspray, or perfume need to stay in the student's backpack or purse.
+Examples, skate board, baseball glove, baseball bat, baseball, basketball, pool stick, tennis racket, tennis ball, etc. - 7.
+Glass bottles or containers and fragile items.
+Aerosol cans such as deodorant, hairspray, or perfume need to stay in the student's backpack or purse. - 8.
+Balloons. - C. The driver shall be in full charge of the bus and students at all times and his/her directions shall be obeyed. - D. The driver will assign students to certain seats. - E. The driver may issue verbal warnings, contact parent/guardian, and issue written referrals for violations of these rules. - F. The Principal shall consider the bus driver's recommendation for discipline when making a decision regarding a student's referral.